 He and his brothers Kon, Kole, and Klint, known as "The Flying Knueppel Brothers," were named to the Gus Macker Hall of Fame in Belding, Mich., after they won the top men's flight in a national 3-on-3 basketball tournament held in Hilton Head, S.C., in the summer of 2003.

 Knueppel was born October 6, 1968, in Valier, Mont.
-Today he lives in Milwaukee with his wife, Lisa, and four children, Kaila, Caitlin, Jakob, and Joshua.
+Today he lives in Milwaukee with his wife, Lisa.
+They have four children; Kaila, Caitlin, Jakob, and Joshua.